jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 - Views that are customized to the needs of specific audiences.

 A **database system** is a database/DBMS plus database applications (any applications that source from or feed data to the database).
 A **database environment** is the hardware plus software, data, procedures, and people involved in managing a database.

-In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
-Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
-Table columns have types (also called domains), which can be enumerated.
-Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

 ## History of databases